Oilers top Stars 2-1 for West title, will play Florida in the Stanley Cup Final - WTOP News

 Zach Hyman also scored — like McDavid, on a first-period power play — and Evan Bouchard had two assists for the Oilers, who won the Western Conference final in six games and will play for the Cup for the first time since 2006.

 They’ll be heading to Florida for Game 1 of the Stanley Cup Final, that series set to open on Saturday night.
-The Panthers are playing in the title series for the third time, after getting swept by Colorado in 1996 and losing to Vegas in five games last year.
+At 2,540 miles between Edmonton and Sunrise, Florida, it’s the longest distance between Stanley Cup Final opponents in NHL history.

 “When the horn went off, that’s the loudest I ever heard it,” McDavid told Sportsnet amid the on-ice postgame celebration as Edmonton fans chanted “We want the Cup” over and over.
 “Special place to play, honestly.
 So much history.
 And these fans, it was great to hear their support.”